 Policies & Resources

-If you have experienced any form of sexual misconduct, please know that you are not alone.
-McMurry University and community resources can help, including 24-hour emergency response, medical care and confidential counseling.
-You can choose the resources you are most comfortable contacting.
+If you have experienced any form of sexual misconduct, please remember—you are not alone.
+McMurry University and community partners offer a range of supportive resources, including 24-hour emergency response, medical care, and confidential counseling.
+You have the right to choose the resources and services that feel most comfortable for you.

 Sexual and Interpersonal Misconduct Policy Sexual Abuse & Child Molestation Prevention